-Why claiming “undue hardship” rarely discharges student loan debt
+Why claiming “undue hardship” may not discharge student loan debt

 You may have read that student loans can be discharged when paying them would place an “undue hardship” on the borrower.
-But Congress intended that discharge for undue hardship be reserved for the “rare debtor.”
+But Congress intended that discharge for undue hardship be reserved for debtors facing more than the financial hardship that accompanies all bankruptcies.
 So while you may claim undue hardship based on any number of contributing factors, it is up to the bankruptcy court to determine if your situation meets the legal standard set by Congress.

 - You cannot pay your student loans and maintain a minimal standard of living

-- Your circumstances (often disability related) are such that the hardship is long-term and beyond your ability to change
+- Your circumstances (often disability related) are such that the hardship is long-term and not within your control

 - You have made good faith efforts to repay your student loans

-For most student loan borrowers, the legal hurdles are significant.Back to top
+For many student loan borrowers, the legal hurdles are significant.Back to top

 Why you should stay current with your student loans and avoid default

-It’s very important that you do everything you can to stay current on your student loans.
-Defaulting on your student loans will make your financial situation worse.
+It’s very important that you stay current on your student loans.
+Defaulting on your student loans has severe consequences.

-- You lose benefits like deferment, forbearance and flexible payment options
+- You lose benefits like deferment and forbearance

 - You can lose 15% of every paycheck through wage garnishment